Medicare Advantage plans in Pennsylvania

 - A PPO (preferred provider organization) plan generally has higher premiums but gives you the flexibility to see providers who are not in network.
 You still save money by using in-network providers.
 Browse our Personal Choice 65SM PPO plans.

-How much do Medicare Advantage plans cost in Pennsylvania?
+How much do Pennsylvania Medicare Advantage plans cost?

 The cost of Medicare Advantage plans varies widely based on a number of factors.
 When deciding on a plan, there are a few things to weigh: